jeffsponaugle/Kartana9/README.md

  ![](/images/IMG_7428.jpeg)

  I also built some small 'display' PCBs that are designed to go into the pin layout for an HP Logic Analyizer probe.
 This allows me to use an LA when needed, but also be able to single step and see bus values and signal levels.
+It also looks cool.

   ![](/images/IMG_6729.jpeg)

   ![](/images/IMG_6429.jpeg)

 ## Schematics

 There are DIPTRACE format schmatics in the CPUKIT_ASBUILT/schematics folder.